CharismaticCarrots/Okidoki/README.md

 ------
 #### Full Video Demo: youtube link here

-When you open the app, you will be requested to allow the app permission to your Apple Healthkit Data and push notifications.
-You can sign up as a new user through our form by submitting your name and email or you can sign up through your google account.
-You are then directed to a page to set your step goal and to select your Doki!
+When the user opens the app, they will be requested to allow the app permission to their Apple Healthkit Data and push notifications.
+They can sign up as a new user through our form by submitting their name and email or they can sign up with their Google account.
+They are then directed to a page to set their step goal and to select their Doki!

 <p align="center">
 <img src="https://media.giphy.com/media/eDSEThmrhVSg7tueam/giphy.gif" />